 The license may be renewed without additional tests, other than vision screening, if the license is still valid or has been expired for less than one (1) year.

 License Renewal Refusal due to Maryland Tax Deficiency and Unpaid Unemployment Insurance Contributions

-Effective June 1, 2011, Maryland Law (House Bill 72) prohibits the Motor Vehicle Administration (MVA) from renewing the driver's license, renewing a vehicle registration, or transferring a vehicle registration of an applicant who has not paid all Undisputed Taxes and/or Unemployment Insurance Contributions payable to the Comptroller or the Secretary of Labor, Licensing, and Regulation (DLLR) or provided for payment in a manner satisfactory to the unit responsible for collections.
+The Motor Vehicle Administration will not renew the driver's license, vehicle registration, or transfer a vehicle registration of anyone who has not paid all undisputed taxes and/or unemployment insurance contributions to the Maryland Comptroller or the Maryland Secretary of Labor, Licensing, and Regulation or provided for payment in a manner satisfactory to the unit responsible for collections.

-If a customer has received a letter of noncompliance from the MVA regarding either a MD tax deficiency or unpaid Unemployment Insurance Contributions, it is because the MVA has been notified that this individual driver (business) has unpaid taxes and/or unemployment insurance contributions which will prevent the renewal of their driver's license or vehicle registration or transferring a vehicle registration until they have satisfied their debts/obligations.
+If a customer has received a letter of noncompliance from the MVA regarding either a MD tax deficiency or unpaid unemployment insurance contribution, it is because the MVA has been notified that the individual driver (or business) has unpaid taxes and/or unemployment insurance contributions which will prevent the renewal of their driver's license or vehicle registration or transferring a vehicle registration until they have satisfied their debts/obligations.

 This includes both noncommercial renewals and correction renewals as well as commercial license renewals.

 The MVA does not accept payment for taxes or unemployment contributions.

 To Resolve an Outstanding Tax Obligation: